 When you visit the Giant’s Causeway coastal route, think about going very early or very late in the day.
 The visitor’s center and parking lot are only open from 9a-7p.
 But the causeway itself is open dawn to dusk.
 So if you are visiting in the summer, it leaves a lot of daylight during which you can visit the causeway sans the tourist hoards.

 We stayed very close to the Giant’s Causeway, so we awoke early, walked down and had the site largely to ourselves.
 They have a main paved path, but on the way back up, you can chose the dirt path winding up to the Causeway Coast Way.
-The Coast Way path runs 52 miles adjacent to the Antrim coast road and you can supplement your Giant’s Causeway visit with a longer hike if you wish.
+There are a lot of great hikes in Ireland and the Coast Way path is no exception.
+It runs 52 miles adjacent to the Antrim coast road and you can supplement your Giant’s Causeway visit with a longer hike if you wish.

 A word about Bushmills Distillery.
 It’s located in the town of Bushmills and they offer distillery tours.
 They also have a large parking lot which generously accommodates tour buses, making us leery us about the value of the visit.
 Rather, we waited until we were in Belfast and then we sampled some local craft spirits at a few fun bars in the University district.
 But if you are into Bushmills and wish to visit, it open from 10-4:45 most days.